 Sessions last 50 minutes, with initial sessions sometimes taking slightly longer.

 How often and for how long do people attend?

 Sometimes people get the help they need to cope with a specific problem in only a few sessions.

-But if there is something that has affected your life for a long time, such as sexual abuse, it is likely you take longer.
+But if there is something that has affected your life for a long time, it is likely you take longer.

 We usually agree to do six sessions initially, and then to review progress.